cBournhonesque/lightyear/README.md

   - think more about log levels.
 Can we enable sub-level logs via filters? for example enable all prediction logs, etc.

 - Reflection:
-  - when can use this?
+  - when can we use this?

 # Tenets